 No matter where you're getting married, whether it's at a five-star resort or in your backyard, in front of 10 guests or 200, every wedding does three things.
-Says Reynolds, "All weddings give thanks for the past, celebrate the present, and honor the future.
-It's an affirmation of who the couple is at this moment in time, as well as who they want to become, individually and as a couple.
+"All weddings give thanks for the past, celebrate the present, and honor the future," says Reynolds.
+"It's an affirmation of who the couple is at this moment in time, as well as who they want to become individually and as a couple.
 It's both that simple and that profound."

+A wedding is not the time and place for the officiant to lecture on the definition of marriage.
 "No one attends a wedding hoping for insight into the existential meaning of marriage," says Reynolds.
 "They won't remember what was said five years from now, but they'll remember the tone and how the ceremony made them feel.
 When done well, guests should leave your ceremony feeling refreshed and ready to celebrate your love."

 Avoid cluttering up your ceremony with "stuff" just for the sake of filling time and space.
 "Everything you include in your ceremony should be in service of highlighting the two of you and your relationship," says Reynolds.